What exactly is a high desert, and how do I garden there?

 What I found in Boise were incredible gardens, despite the challenges.
 Boise is unique to a high desert environment because water is plentiful.
 It just doesn’t come in the form of rainfall!
 The water source for the regions many rivers, lakes, and aquifers is Canadian and mountain show melt.

 Abundant water in a desert environment produces two distinct types of gardens in and around Boise.
-Lush, green, irrigated gardens are common to the city and residential areas, reminding me of Virginia and the eastern US.
-In vivid contrast, the surrounding countryside, hills, and mountains are native growth typical of high deserts.
-In late summer, khaki and brown dominate the natural landscape, punctuated with interesting combinations of native trees, foliage, and occasional wild flowers.
-Beautiful crop fields add to the tapestry.
+Lush, green, irrigated gardens are common to the city and residential areas.
+They remind me of Virginia and the eastern US.
+In vivid contrast is the native growth of the surrounding foothills and countryside.
+By late summer, khaki and brown dominate the natural landscape.
+Interesting combinations of native trees, foliage, and occasional wild flowers add to the serene beauty.
+Crop fields add to the natures landscape design tapestry.

-The stunning and surprising visual contrast of nature is what I love most about Boise and surrounds!
+Nature’s stunning and surprising contrast is what I love most about Boise and surrounds!

 No related posts.